Four children lead police on chase in Whitehaven

 Police say the 13-year-old led them on a chase that ended at the Summit Park Apartments in Whitehaven, where our photographer captured the reunion with the family.

 The car was slightly damaged on the front end.
-An ambulance was called to the scene, but we’re not aware of any injuries.
+An ambulance was called to the scene, but police say there were no injuries.

 Police said the driver was given a juvenile summon for curfew violation and released to her grandmother.